Welcome to this Mometrix lesson about parentheses. I will be discussing when parentheses can become relevant in your writing.

 Let’s say a jewelry store is running a special on their polishing services.
 They need to create a written advertisement for the special.
 An employee might write on their sign,

 Using parentheses around the “s” at the end of “ring” allows for some wiggle room with the advertisement concerning who exactly is affected by the sale.
 Because the employees at the store cannot know how many rings each client has, it is better for them to allow for the possible of either one or multiple rings.
-This strategy for parentheses can also be used with other suffixes (ed, d, es, etc).
+This strategy for parentheses can also be used with other suffixes (-ed, -d, -es, etc).

 Parenthetical Citations in Academic Writing

 One of the main occurrences of parentheses you are likely to encounter is in an academic setting.
 It’s no secret that students are expected to write essays and research a variety of topics for those papers.
 That being said, those resources used throughout the paper must be cited according to the appropriate writing style being used for that paper.
-The citation style will vary depending on the discipline you are writing within; some will use notes and some parenthetical citations.
-Rules for the usage of parentheses (for in text citations) across the different formats are as follows:

-MLA & APA: When citing a quote in the middle of a paper, typically the author’s last name followed by the page number(s) will appear in parentheses.
+When citing a quote in the middle of a paper, typically the author’s last name followed by the page number(s) will appear in parentheses.
 Depending on whether or not end punctuation is a part of the main quote will determine whether your punctuation is placed inside of the parentheses or outside of it.

-CHICAGO MANUAL OF STYLE: Unless mentioned previously in the sentence, typically an in-text citation for this writing style will include the author’s(s’) last name(s), year of publication, and the page number(s).
+Unless mentioned previously in the sentence, typically an in-text citation for this writing style will include the author’s(s’) last name(s), year of publication, and the page number(s).

 The last example is a little more advanced, but it is just something neat to have in your knowledge-of-parentheses-toolbox.